iv660/arduino-snake-game/README.md

 * [ ] **Time attack**: Add a time limit for each level or a timer that counts down, and challenge the player to eat as many apples as possible within the time limit.

 * [x] **Time bomb challenge**: Randomly activate bombs with countdown timers.
-Player is required to deactivate time bomb, reaching it before time goes out.
+The player must deactivate the time bomb by colliding into it before the timer reaches zero.

 * [x] **Score targets**: Set specific score targets for each level, and reward the player for achieving them.